Rating Guatemalan Nonprofits – a force for growth in the sector

 Through the rating system, we hope in the long term to support the sector and drive more investment and attention to the country.

-5. Ratings and Seals of Excellence are Quick Visual Tools to Promote Partner Nonprofits
+5. Ratings and Seals of Excellence are Quick Visual Tools to Promote Member Nonprofits

-We hope that promoting our partner nonprofits and their Seals and awards, that donors and collaborators will feel confident in contacting them thanks to Pionero’s Independent verification.
+We hope that promoting our member nonprofits and their Seals and awards, that donors and collaborators will feel confident in contacting them thanks to Pionero’s Independent verification.

-Furthermore, we hope our partner nonprofits will display their seals in external communications.
+Furthermore, we hope our member nonprofits will display their seals in external communications.
 This we hope will increase outside interest in these great causes.

 Implementation of the Rating System

-Pionero Philanthropy will be implementing its new rating system where staff will be repeating in person visits to current partners and carrying out the methodology from scratch with new partners visits.
+Pionero Philanthropy will be implementing its new rating system where staff will be repeating in person visits to current members and carrying out the methodology from scratch with new member visits.

 A pilot evaluation gave encouraging results from the Guatemala City education based nonprofit, Cada Niño.

-We are very impressed with Cada Niño’s response to the new rating system.
-The nonprofit managed to make substantial improvements which drastically improved their rating.
+Cada Niño’s response to the new rating system very much impressed Pionero.
+The organization managed to make substantial improvements which drastically improved their rating.

 We hope that improvements to ratings and their resulting impacts will lead to a more prosperous Guatemalan nonprofit sector.